Prince Charles leads Dickens 200th celebrations

 Dickens' first short story appeared in 1833, around the time he became a parliamentary reporter in London.

-His first novel, "The Pickwick Papers," was serialized in 1836 and became a success, and was followed by "Oliver Twist" and "Nicholas Nickleby."
+His first novel, "The Pickwick Papers," was serialised in 1836 and became a success, and was followed by "Oliver Twist" and "Nicholas Nickleby."

 The author travelled to the United States in 1842 and 1867 on reading tours, and in between produced some of his most acclaimed books -- "Bleak House," "Hard Times," "Little Dorrit," "A Tale of Two Cities" and "Great Expectations."